 Using Adobe Camera Raw we have lightened the dark values.
 The A7RII sensor can accommodate a substantial range of brightness from outdoors to indoors.

-Two exposures were made: one an 82MB RAW file, the other a 41MB Compressed RAW file.
+Shooting the above photo, two exposures were made: one an 82MB RAW file, the other a 41MB Compressed RAW file.
 They were exported from Adobe Camera Raw with identical (synchronized) sharpening, noise reduction and monochrome conversion.
+Is there a difference ?

-Brian Smith's Ultimate Guide to Fullframe E-Mount FE Lenses is fully comprehensive and very regularly updated.
+Brian Smith's Ultimate Guide to Fullframe E-Mount FE Lenses is comprehensive and regularly updated.

 For fine-art subjects (as opposed to snapshots, sports, wedding and fashion), manual focusing is preferable: we're rarely working quickly and we can't trust the camera to make the right artistic decision.
 For example, see this image or the tea pot below: sharp focus has been applied off-center.